tuture-dev/docs/reference/tuture-yml-spec.md

 **tuture.yml** contains metadata and everything needed to build your Tuture tutorial.
 Note that each field below can and should be written in the language claimed in the `language` field.

 ::: warning
-**It's strongly advised not to edit this file manually.**.
+**It's strongly advised *not* to edit this file manually except for meta data fields (i.e. all fields but `steps`)**.
 We recommend writing tutorials directly in our browser editor.
 :::

 ## A Full Example